Frequently Asked Questions

 Q: What is the change to the site and will anything be demolished?

-The second stage of our redevelopment, following the construction of the Centre for Country Kids building, proposes the following:
+The second stage of our development, following the construction of the Centre for Country Kids building, proposes the following:

-- Demolition of Royal Far West School and the former Medical Centre (now WOTSO) building for the creation of mixed-use residential & commercial buildings and a new open public forecourt providing ground floor activation to Wentworth Street and South Steyne.
+Demolition of Royal Far West School and the former Medical Centre (now WOTSO) building for the creation of mixed-use residential and commercial buildings and a new open public forecourt providing ground floor activation to Wentworth Street and South Steyne.

 Two levels of carparking for retail/commercial tenants, residential occupants and RFW.